pressdarling/MCP-container-use/README.md

 ## Install

-First install [Docker](https://docs.docker.com/get-started/get-docker/), then clone this repository:

 ```sh
 curl -fsSL https://raw.githubusercontent.com/dagger/container-use/main/install.sh | sh
 ```

-This will check for Docker (required), detect your platform, and install the latest `cu` binary to your `$PATH`.
+This will check for Docker & Git (required), detect your platform, and install the latest `cu` binary to your `$PATH`.

 ## Building